-Finish your meal with one of their sweet treats such as goat cheese cheesecake or monkey bread with chocolate-kahlua dip.
-Mimosas, sangria, and caesars can be enjoyed too as can a range of teas, coffees, smoothies, and juices.
+Finish your meal with one of their sweet treats, such as goat cheese cheesecake or monkey bread with chocolate-Kahlua dip.
+Mimosas, sangria, and caesars can be enjoyed too, as can a selection of teas, coffees, smoothies, and juices.

 There definitely isn't a shortage of fantastic brunch options in Victoria.
 You're guaranteed to find something for all tastes and styles in this charming city.

 You can find everything from very casual and laid back spots to more high-end dining experiences.
 Lovers of classic breakfast dishes are also covered as are those looking for more innovative (and Instagram worthy!) brunch dishes.

 There is a brunch spot for everyone, and hopefully, my list of the best brunch in Victoria helped you discover your dream breakfast place!